giodestone/Hart-Keyboard/README.md

 #### Casing
 I wish I had split up the casing a little more.
 I could have avoided the need for supports in the type-c, OLED, and rotary encoder enclosures.
 This would have resulted in a better finish, despite a greater requirement to assemble.
 Overall, the plastic wasted for supports was low, but could have been none.

-I could have improved the structural integrity and assembly experience by adding grooves for the keyboard halves to assemble, a ledge or similar.
-Plus it would make the physical strains travel through the plastic, rather than the adhesive improving strength (not that its weak).
+I could have improved the structural integrity and assembly experience by adding indents/grooves to the body and bottom plate.
+This would have improved the strength by making the print rely on mechanical contact, rather than adhesive strength.
+Not that the keyboard is fragile!

 The space left on the bottom of the keyboard was just enough after resoldering parts of the keyboard with lower gauge enamlelled copper wire - as opposed to some generic (multi-core) wire I got.

+I wished I had placed the screw mounts in the corners, as they make some wires difficult to inspect.
+I thought it would require increasing the size of the case too much.
+I was wrong.

 ### RP2040